calarsenc/hodgkin-huxley-model/README.md

 # Hodgkin-Huxley HH Compart Model Python Implementation

-Repo forthe Hodgkin-Huxley compartmental model of neuronal firing using Python.
+Repo forthe Hodgkin-Huxley compartmental model of how action potentials are initiated and propagated using Python.

+The visualisations will gradually get more complex.

 ## **Files**